styker-github/FoodFactory/README.md

 For resetPassword Mail will be sent to user's mail.For that function to work, update helper.js file with your email and password.

+API DOCUMENTATION:

+swagger.yaml is a file attached along with the project.
+Copy and paste it on editor.swagger.io for api documentation.
+As of now documentation is available for users,foods and orders route.

+I tried hosting the documentation in the below link below but there are some problems in showing query params and body params.
 The API Documentation for users,foods and orders routes is available on https://styker-github.github.io/swaggerDocs/index.html
-The query params and body params are not visible in the above documentation.Please use the below method until this link is updated.

-swagger.yaml is a file attached along with the project.Copy and paste it on editor.swagger.io for api documentation.